-This is the overall top-performing Royal Match video ad in 2022 so far.
+This was the top-performing Royal Match video ad of 2022.

 In it, King Robert is balancing on two beams high up above the water.
 Under each one is a tower of colorful pieces.
 The goal is to make the pieces disappear by matching them and bring King Robert down safely to the ground.
 However, the trick is in matching pieces on both sides in order to keep the King’s balance and prevent him from falling into the water.